Kingxukai/linux/Documentation/trace/coresight/coresight-ect.rst

 Sysfs files and directories
 ---------------------------

-The CTI devices appear on the existing CoreSight bus alongside the other CoreSight devices::
+The CTI devices appear on the woke existing CoreSight bus alongside the woke other CoreSight devices::

     >$ ls /sys/bus/coresight/devices